ChrstphrHll/npc_gen/students/Tylor Llewellenar.md

 # Tylor Llewellenar
 ---
 ### Description
-- Warforged Sorcerer from Shadesburry Initiative
+- Warforged Sorcerer from Qualnis
 - 6th year Assault student in Fiesn
-- smooth bronze guilded with silver, Amber eyes, and gold skin
+- smooth brass guilded with gold, Amber eyes, and gold skin
 - Is Disciplined and Naive, and has Abundance as their ideal

 ### Organizations